dan robles

 The Fundamental Flaw of NAFTA

 Leading into 2010, The Ingenesist Project will release a series of videos that specify the construct of the Next Economic Paradigm.
-The following video discusses the flaw in modern globalization market economics that started with the failure of an obscure sub section of NAFTA – the free trade of services.
+We begin at the beginning.